|

 Contradicting this image, the favorite local topic of conversation

 seems to be how bad the economy is.
-It may be weak, but it
+It may have slow growth, but there

-hardly has the hallmarks of being bad.
-Here are a couple indicators of not everything being
+are few hallmarks of being really bad.
+A couple indicators of not everything being

 rosy for everyone: